cosmos/cosmos-sdk/docs/sdk/clients.md

 - Maximum numbers of validators
 - Coin denomination for staking

-All this values can be updated though a `governance` process by submitting a `ParameterChange` proposal.
+All these values will be subject to updates though a `governance` process by `ParameterChange` proposals.

 #### Query Pool